 Experienced advertisers will usually create their own negative keywords lists manually using Notepad or a similar tool.
 If you’re strapped for time, you can just rely on Google Ads’ native tool for defining negative keywords:

 Once you access this feature, you can browse from an infinite list of possible combinations and define which ones you don’t want your ads to target:

 Within a few minutes, you can create an exhaustive list of negative keywords to benefit your campaign.

 Before moving forward, it’s important to make a very important distinction.
 Some keywords aren’t ideal for campaigns because they’re completely irrelevant to the service or product being offered in the ads.

-Others, however, are considered to be negative keywords because they are poor in converting your target audience.
-It’s worth considering that just because a keyword isn’t performing well in your campaign doesn’t mean it should be labeled as a negative keyword.
+Others, however, are considered to be find negative keywords because they are poor in converting your target audience.
+It’s worth considering that just because a keyword isn’t performing well in your campaign doesn’t mean it should be labeled as a negative keywords.